Sloss Furnaces

 Sloss Furnaces is a National Historic Landmark in Birmingham, Alabama in the United States.
 It operated as a pig iron-producing blast furnace from 1882 to 1971.
 After closing, it became one of the first industrial sites (and the only blast furnace) in the U.S. to be preserved and restored for public use.
 In 1981, the furnaces were designated a National Historic Landmark by the United States Department of the Interior.

-The site currently serves as an interpretive museum of industry and hosts a nationally recognized metal arts program.
+The site currently serves as an interpretive museum of industry and hosts a metal arts program.
 It also serves as a concert and festival venue.
 A new visitor center was built 2015 and opened in 2016.
-The furnace site, along a wide strip of land reserved in Birmingham's original city plan for railroads and industry, hosts thousands of students through their education programs per year.
-The museum is free to visit during their operating hours of Tuesday-Saturday 10:00 A.M to 4:00 P.M.
+The furnace site, along a wide strip of land reserved in Birmingham's original city plan for railroads and industry, hosts students through their education programs.
+The museum is free to visit.